 Subscribe to our Controlling Your Diabetes e-newsletter to stay up to date on diabetes topics.

 This blog is the third in a three-part series in which we discuss Medicare coverage for diabetes supplies.

 Medicare Part B covers insulin pumps worn outside the body — including the insulin used with the pump — for some people with Medicare Part B who have diabetes and meet certain conditions.

-Criteria A states that you must:
+Criterion A states that you must:

-Criteria B states that you must have been using an insulin pump prior to enrollment in Medicare, and that you have documentation of testing your blood glucose four times a day during the month prior to Medicare enrollment.
+Criterion B states that you must have been using an insulin pump prior to enrollment in Medicare, and that you have documentation of testing your blood glucose four times a day during the month prior to Medicare enrollment.